3 Investment Trends for 2022 By Investing.com

 By David Pichodo and Yassine Maaroufi

-Investing.com – Many investors are looking for the latest high-potential investment themes to buy the right securities earlier than most other investors and await the huge returns promised to those with the “first advantage”, at the cost of taking much more risk than investing in stocks from established sectors.
+Investing.com – Many investors are looking for the latest high-potential investment themes to buy the right stocks earlier than most other investors and expect the huge returns promised to those with the “first advantage,” at the cost of taking much more risk than investing in stocks from established sectors.

 The year 2021 has seen the emergence or strengthening of a number of cutting-edge investment trends that may present exciting opportunities for investors looking to try to stay ahead of events.